Pakistan Reports 359 Coronavirus Cases in 24 Hours

 Sindh

-Confirmed cases of the novel coronavirus in Sindh have now climbed to 479,326; it reported 236 new infections on Monday after conducting 14,063 tests, a positivity ratio of 1.7 percent.
-The province reported 3 deaths and 67 recoveries, raising toll to 7,652 and total recovered to 465,933.
-Overall, the province now has 5,741 active cases of the novel coronavirus.
+Confirmed cases of the novel coronavirus in Sindh have now climbed to 479,890; it reported 226 new infections on Thursday after conducting 13,739 tests, a positivity ratio of 1.6 percent.
+The province reported no deaths and 188 recoveries, maintaining toll at 7,658 and raising total recovered to 466,468.
+Overall, the province now has 5,764 active cases of the novel coronavirus.

 Khyber-Pakhtunkhwa

-The provincial government on Monday reported 35 new cases after administering 9,391 tests, a positivity ratio of 0.37 percent.
-Overall, Khyber-Pakhtunkhwa’s confirmed cases have climbed to 181,011.
-It recorded 2 new deaths and 16 recoveries, raising toll to 5,909 and recoveries to 174,402.
-There are currently 700 active cases of COVID-19 in the province.
+The provincial government on Thursday reported 35 new cases after administering 9,515 tests, a positivity ratio of 0.37 percent.
+Overall, Khyber-Pakhtunkhwa’s confirmed cases have climbed to 181,088.
+It recorded 1 new death and 68 recoveries, raising toll to 5,916 and recoveries to 174,543.
+There are currently 629 active cases of COVID-19 in the province.

 Balochistan